w3f/General-Grants-Program/grants/grant-badge-guidelines.md

 <img align="right" width="400" src="../src/badge_black.svg">

-As part of the program, we want to help winning teams acknowledge their grants publicly while observing the foundation’s guidelines.
+**Once a winning team completed the first grant milestone**, we want to help them acknowledge their grants publicly while observing the foundation’s guidelines.

 To that end, we’ve created a badge for grant-winning teams.
 The badge in four formats will